DaiveQ/HowDoIHotkey/Cheatsheet.md

 ### Notes
-Caret is the flashing cursor where you type.
+Cheatsheet is for internal use rather than for the end user.
-All shortcuts written with Windows 10 in mind.
-They are more or less the same in Mac and Linux.
+A cheatsheet for the end user may be made later and this file will have its name changed to avoid confusion

 TODO: Figure out ordering of hotkeys (currently vague groupings + most to least useful)
 TODO: Add more hotkeys